awsdocs/aws-greengrass-developer-guide/doc_source/ml-feedback-connector.md

 ## Requirements<a name="ml-feedback-connector-req"></a>

 This connector has the following requirements:
-+ AWS IoT Greengrass Core Software v1\.9\.3\.
++ AWS IoT Greengrass Core Software v1\.9\.3 or later\.
 + [Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
 + One or more Amazon S3 buckets\.
 The number of buckets you use depends on your sampling strategy\.
-+ The [CloudWatch Metrics connector](cloudwatch-metrics-connector.md) added to the Greengrass group and configured\.
-This is required only if you want to use the metrics reporting feature\.
-+ An IAM policy added to the Greengrass group role that allows the `s3:PutObject` action on the destination Amazon S3 bucket, as shown in the following example\.
++ An IAM policy added to the Greengrass group role that allows the `s3:PutObject` action on objects in the destination Amazon S3 bucket, as shown in the following example\.

   ```
   {